 There are many types of visual impairments, and they can range in degree from mild to severe.
 These are common vision problems:

-Strabismus occurs when the eyes are out of alignment.
-If detected early, temporarily patching the normal eye may resolve the problem.
+- Strabismus occurs when the eyes are out of alignment.
+If detected early, temporarily patching the normal eye may resolve the problem by forcing the brain to use the affected eye.
 Surgery is sometimes needed.

 Damage to the eye or a problem with the eye's shape or structure can cause other types of visual impairments.
 Some have nothing to do with the eye itself, but are the result of a problem in the way the brain processes information.
 Conditions that lead to vision problems in children include: